poviolabs/PovioKit/README.md

 ### Installation with Swift Package Manager (Xcode 11+)

-[Swift Package Manager](https://swift.org/package-manager/) (SwiftPM) is a tool for managing the distribution of Swift code as well as C-family dependency.
+[Swift Package Manager](https://swift.org/package-manager/) (SwiftPM) is a tool for managing the distribution of Swift code as well as C-family dependencies.
 From Xcode 11, SwiftPM got natively integrated with Xcode.

 To use SwiftPM, you should use Xcode 11 to open your project.
-Click `File` -> `Swift Packages` -> `Add Package Dependency`, enter [PovioKit repo's URL](git@github.com:poviolabs/PovioKit.git).
+Click `File` -> `Swift Packages` -> `Add Package Dependency`, enter [PovioKit repo's URL](https://github.com/poviolabs/PovioKit).
 Or you can login Xcode with your GitHub account and just type `PovioKit` to search.

 After select the package, you can choose the dependency type (tagged version, branch or commit).
 Then Xcode will setup all the stuff for you.

+`AlamofireNetworkClient` is not available with SPM yet.
+Please use Cocoapods for that instead.

 ## Example